What are the responsibilities and job description for the Park Equipment Operator or Senior Park Equipment Operator position at City of Plano?

 At the City of Plano, our values make us who we are and guide us as we SERVE our city.
 As members of Team Plano, our organizational Values (what is most important to us) make up the acronym, SERVE (Stewardship Engaged Respectful Visionary Excellence).

 The successful candidate may be offered a position in either the Park Equipment Operator or the Senior Park Equipment Operator classification.
-The range for the Park Equipment Operator is $18.58 - $21.37 per hour; and for the Senior Park Equipment Operator is $20.48 – $23.56 per hour.
+The range for the Equipment Operator is $18.58 - $21.37 per hour; and for the Senior Equipment Operator is $20.48 – $23.56 per hour.

 Distinguishing Characteristics: This is the journey-level classification in the Park Equipment Operator series.
 The incumbent operates light and/or heavy equipment and follows procedures to accomplish end results, within guidelines.
 Incumbent may lead the work activities of others in the absence of the Park Equipment Operator, Senior.
 This class is distinguished from Park Equipment Operator, Senior in that the latter is a higher-level class in the series that performs more complex technical, investigative, and supervisory duties requiring a higher level of knowledge and skill.

-Management reserves the right to add, modify, change, or rescind the work assignments of different positions and to make reasonable accommodations so that qualified employees can perform the essential functions of the job.
+Management reserves the rights to add, modify, change, or rescind the work assignments of different positions and to make reasonable accommodations so that qualified employees can perform the essential functions of the job.

-- Ensures conditions are safe in the area where work is performed; Completes assigned duties while maintaining a safe distance from golfers.
+- Ensures conditions are safe in the area where work is performed; Selects most appropriate working routine.

 - Regular and consistent attendance for the assigned work schedule is essential.